History and Mission

 The Nashville Humane Association (NHA), incorporated in 1946 to protect the well-being of animals in Davidson County, is one of the oldest service organizations in Nashville.
 The roots of NHA can be traced back to a society founded in 1887 to protect children from inhumane working conditions and draft horses from mistreatment.

 While our location and logo (Don’t you just love Rover and Fluffy?) have changed throughout the years, our devotion to being a voice to those without one has remained steady and strong.

 At NHA, we are committed to finding responsible homes, controlling pet overpopulation and promoting the humane treatment of animals.

 Our mission is carried out through the following services and activities:

-NHA places over 3,100 healthy and temperamentally sound animals into loving homes each year.
+Pet Adoptions: NHA places more than 3,300 healthy and temperamentally sound animals into loving homes each year.